omniaintranet/OmniaDocsG2/working-with-documents/controlled-documents-in-publapp/index.rst

 .. image:: controlled-documents-app.png

-You use it the same way as in a controlled documents library.
+You work with controlled documents here the same ways as in a controlled documents library.

 For more information see: